codewithkyle/sandbox-framework/README.md

 npm run deploy
 ```

+### Deploying to GitHub Pages

+This project is set up to deploy to the gh-pages won push to the master branch.
+When deploying to gh-pages the project will need a secret named `ACCESS_TOKEN`.
+To generate a access token add a new [personal access token](https://github.com/settings/tokens) to your GitHub account with the "full control of private repositories" scope selected.

+### Custom Domain

+To set a custom domain for the project add a `CNAME` file to the projects root directory, the file will be bundled into the gh-pages deployment.

 ### Registering Files

 Files are registered via script elements on the pages `.html` file.
 Use the following scripts to register your files.